Catsuko/birthday-greetings-kata/scratchpad.md

 How can this check be modelled without exposing an accessor to the birthday data?

 Maybe a rule\policy object can be introduced and birthday only letter becomes Letters::Conditional.
 A conditional letter is given a policy that must be met in order to send the letter.
 BirthdayOnly would become a policy that gets checked before sending and if it fails then no letter is sent.
 Then we can freely compose these rules around sending letters conditionally.

+When I was first fleshing out the design of the Person object, I felt like its responsibilities were weak but the behaviour of filling out details is starting to be useful outside of the personalised letters too.
+Filling out contact information for a delivery method and filling out a policy for evaluation are looming on the horizon!